rdelgatte/haskale/README.md

 This endpoint may return a beer if it exists in the list.
 What should happen if there is no beer for the provided id?

 - Create the associated handler function which will take the `searchedId` in parameter

+Tip: if you wonder how to find the beer with the correct identifier in the list of `beers`, you can use [Hoogle](https://hoogle.haskell.org/?hoogle=%28a%20-%3E%20Bool%29%20-%3E%20%5Ba%5D%20-%3E%20Maybe%20a%20package%3Abase&scope=set:stackage) to look for a function by its signature!

 - Add the endpoint to `ApplicationApi` and get the code compiling